PratyayPB/landing-page-demo/README.md

 # landing-page-demo
-This is a responsive static landing page built using HTML5 and CSS3.
-It showcases a modern layout suitable for personal, portfolio, or product websites.
+A basic landing page built with HTML and CSS